 Are you familiar with The Legend of Oso Blanco?
 It’s the very true story behind Evan Gattis, and it’s a must listen if you haven’t yet heard it.
 Even if you have, it’s still worth another run through.
 Atlanta sports radio 680 The Fan was on point with this bit, which should have some appeal among us here at Razzball.
 Thanks to Deadspin for bringing it to our attention.
 Anyway, two-starters… Week 9 features nearly a full-slate of action, so there are a shizzload of them to choose from.
 To help guide your two-start perusing, I’ve slapped together our usual tiered worksheet.

 As always, probable pitchers are subject to change.
-And for a look at all fantasy baseball streamers, click that link.
-The Steam-o-Nator goes live April 8th.Please, blog, may I have some more?
+For a look at all fantasy baseball streamers, click that link.Please, blog, may I have some more?